Margaret Burke Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Margaret Burke WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Margaret Burke WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing / photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 Management at Margaret Burke WMA is designed to maintain important forested and early successional habitats so many species can exist on the site.
 Selected timber harvesting has occurred periodically at this WMA in order to maintain the health of the forest and increase forest stand diversity.
 Habitat improvements include mowing, and the placement of nesting boxes.
 In the early 1960s former farm fields were planted with trees and shrubs to increase food and cover for wildlife.
 Crab apple and apple trees found in upland areas are maintained to provide food for wildlife.
 Mowing is used annually to maintain fields to enhance habitat for grassland nesting birds and other early successional species.
 In the near future, it is likely that timber harvests will occur in order to create young forest habitat, which will benefit a variety of species, including deer, grouse and woodcock.